shrutiapcsp/Shruti-Individual-/test prep.md

 Personal Identifiable Information
 - Things known by everyone: name, email, picture, high school, college, credit, etc
 - Gray = more cautious: birthdate, place of birth, street address, phone number, drivers license number
-- Secret = credentials for accoss, social security number, tax records Safety
+- Secret = credentials for across, social security number, tax records Safety
 - Multi-factor authentication
 - Malware sent in attachments in email
 - Phishing to get virus on machine
 Increasing Safety
-- Multi Factor authetication
+- Multi Factor authentication
 - Biometrics: fingerprints, facial recognition
 - Symmetric encryption: one key used to encrypt and decrypt electronic information
-- Assymetric cryptography: one public key, one private key to encrypt and decrypt message
+- Asymmetric cryptography: one public key, one private key to encrypt and decrypt message
-- SSL uses asymetric and symmetric encryption
+- SSL uses asymmetric and symmetric encryption

 ## **GitHub Actions:**
 **5.5 Legal and Ethical Concerns**:
 1. When you create a GitHub repository it requests a license type.
 Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.